nsgpriyanshu/nsdocs/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report any bugs or issues you encounter to help us improve the documentation and functionality
-title: ''
+title: '[bug] '
-labels: ''
+labels: 'bug'
 assignees: ''

 ---
+Thank you for filing an issue!
+If you are here to ask a question, use Discord instead: [Join now](https://discord.gg/3Rg6tN5A7Q)

 **Describe the bug**
 A clear and concise description of what the bug is.